abhishek-kumar-code/Redfish_Public/Specification.md

 	* Extended error messages shall NOT provide privileged info when authentication failures occur
 * REST objects shall not be available unauthenticated, except for
   * The root object which is needed to identify the device and service locations
-  * The $metadata object which is needed to retreive resource types
+  * The $metadata object which is needed to retrieve resource types
   * The OData Service Document which is needed for compatibility with OData clients
   * The version object located at /redfish
 * External services linked via external references are not part of this spec, and may have other security requirements.